 Mental well-being and independence for older people

-Read our essential guide to the The National Institute for Health and Care Excellence (NICE) quality standard on mental well-being and independence for older people.
+The National Institute for Health and Care Excellence (NICE) has issued a quality standard to help improve the mental well-being and independence for older people

-Read our essential guide to the The National Institute for Health and Care Excellence (NICE) quality standard on mental well-being and independence for older people
+The National Institute for Health and Care Excellence (NICE) has issued a quality standard to help improve the mental well-being and independence for older people.

-The UK population is ageing rapidly, with the number of people aged 65 or above rising by almost half in the past three decades.
-By 2035, it is estimated that almost one in four people will be aged 65 or more.
-According to the Mental Health Foundation (MHF), five key factors affect the mental health and well-being of older people: discrimination, participating in meaningful activities, relationships, physical health and poverty.
+The UK population is ageing rapidly, with the number of people age 65 or above rising by almost half in the past three decades.
+By 2035, it is estimated that almost one in four people will be age 65 or above.
+According to the Mental Health Foundation (MHF), five factors affect the mental health and well-being of older people:

-In December, NICE published a new quality standard on mental well-being and independence for older people.
-It includes identifying those at risk of decline; offering tailored, community-based physical activity programmes, such as walking schemes, and a range of different activities to build or maintain social participation.
+NICE has published a new quality standard on mental well-being and independence for older people.
+It includes identifying those at risk of decline and offering them tailored, community-based physical activity programmes, such as walking schemes, and a range of different activities to build or maintain social participation.

 How you can help your patient

-Ask your patient who they might see during an average day and whether they go out much or have people to visit.
-If they say no, you can follow up by asking whether they feel lonely or fed-up, and would like this to change.
-You can also play a role in promoting the benefits of exercise to patients, aside from physical fitness, including making friends, increasing confidence and improving their quality of life.
+Find out from your patient who they might see during an average day and whether they go out much or have people to visit.
+If they say no it can be useful to ask them about loneliness and whether they feel fed-up, and would like this to change.
+You can also play a role in promoting the benefits of exercise to patients, which helps with physical fitness and with making friends, increasing confidence and improving their quality of life.

-‘For older people, what is really coming to the fore now is the enormity of loneliness.
+‘For older people, what is coming to the fore is the enormity of loneliness.
 From a nursing perspective, we are much better at identifying whether someone is lonely or at risk of it, and we know it has a bad impact on their health and well-being.
-The list of triggers given by NICE is useful: for example, if someone is recently bereaved, retired, has had to stop driving or is a carer, there is clear information provided, and I like that.
+The list of triggers given by NICE is useful: for example, if someone is recently bereaved, retired, has had to stop driving or is a carer, there is clear information provided.

 ‘But the next stage can be difficult for nurses, who may feel that while they recognise someone’s loneliness, they don’t have anything they can offer to help.
-If this guidance means that there will be a suite of age and culturally-appropriate options that we can suggest, it would be good for the person and for us as health professionals to be able to do something.’
+If this guidance means there will be a variety of age and culturally-appropriate options which we can suggest, it would be good for the person and for us as health professionals to be able to do something.’